follperson/follzam/pull_request_template.md

 I understand that violation of this policy is considered academic dishonesty, and has serious consequences, including course failure.

-If I have any questions about the policies in the syllabus, I know to contact the instructors.
+If I have any questions about the policies in the syllabus, I will contact the instructors.

 Signed,